Maia-DAO/ecosystem-docs/versioned_docs/version-Hermes/concepts/overview/resources/01-integration-issues.md

 ## Rebasing Tokens

-Rebasing tokens will succeed in pool creation, swapping abd bribing, but the protocol and liquidity providers will bear the loss of a negative rebase when their position becomes active, with no way to recover the loss.
+Rebasing tokens will succeed in pool creation, swapping and bribing, but the protocol and liquidity providers will bear the loss of a negative rebase when their position becomes active, with no way to recover the loss.